Over a Decade of Social Opinion Mining: A Systematic Review: Introduction

 Big data challenges, such as handling and processing large volumes of streaming data, are also encountered when analysing social data \cite{Bravo2014}.
 Limited availability of labelled data and dealing with the evolving nature of social streams usually results in the target concept changing which would require the learning models to be constantly updated \cite{Guerra2014}.

 In light of the above, social networking services bring several issues and challenges with them and the way in how content is generated by their users.
-Therefore, several Information Extraction (IE) tasks, such as Named Entity Recognition and Coreference Resolution, might be required to carry out multi-dimensional SOM.
+Therefore, several Information Extraction tasks, such as Named Entity Recognition (NER) and Coreference Resolution, might be required to carry out multi-dimensional SOM.
 In fact, several shared evaluation tasks are being organised to try and reach a standard mechanism towards performing IE tasks on noisy text which is very common in user-generated social media content.
 As already discussed in detail above, such tasks are much harder to solve when they are applied on micro-text like microposts \cite{Ravi2015}.
 This problem presents serious challenges on several levels, such as performance.
 Examples of such tasks are ``Named Entity Recognition in Twitter"\footnote{http://noisy-text.github.io/2016/ner-shared-task.html}.

 In terms of content, social media-based studies present only analysis and results from a selective portion of society, since not everyone uses social media.
-For example for the Political domain, these services are used predominantly by young and politically active or by individuals with strong political views.
+Moreover, several cross-cultural differences and factors determine the social media usage in each country and hence the results of such studies.
+For example for the Political domain, these services are used predominantly by young and politically active individuals or by ones with strong political views.
 This could be easily reflected in the Brexit results, where the majority of younger generation (age 18-44) voted to remain in the European Union as opposed to people over age 45.
 Such a result falls in line with the latest United Kingdom social media statistics, such as for Twitter, where 72\% of the users are between the age of 15-44, whilst for Facebook the most popular age group is 25-34 (26\% of users) \cite{Hurlimann2016}.
+However, results of similar studies in other cultures and languages might differ due to different use of social words to reflect a general opinion, sentiment polarity and/or emotion \cite{Lin2018}.